Rohit-Alex/Tsuki-No-Me/README.md

     substr => takes a starting point and goes till the length of output string becomes equal to 2nd argument.However, it's deprecated now.

     Note: When NaN is provided as index, then it's treated as 0 for every above method.

+    charCodeAt =>  returns the ascii value of the character at given index of the string

+    "ABC".charCodeAt(0); // returns 65

+    Note: if we don't pass any argument, then it takes 0 by default "A".charCodeAt() => 65

+    fromCharCode => returns the character for the given ascii value.

+    String.fromCharCode(65, 66, 67); // returns "ABC"

 #### 26> object methods.
     -> Different way to create object.
 (Object.assign, Object literal, new keyword, classes, constructor function)